spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/authorization-scopes.md

 ---
 This guide describes how to add scopes to the resource and custom route for the Storefront API and Backend API applications.

-Let’s say you have a module named `FooApi` with `GET` and `POST` methods, where you want to add scopes.
+Let's say you have a module named `FooApi` with `GET` and `POST` methods, where you want to add scopes.
 To add scopes, follow these steps:

 1. Set up a resource for the Storefront API application and a route for the Backend API application.